 Family Inheritances For Blacks

-White families receive much larger inheritances, or about twice that of black families, according to the Hamilton Project.
+According to the Hamilton Project, white families receive much larger inheritances than black families.
 Among households receiving an inheritance in 2020, those with an economic income of over $1 million are, on average, expected to inherit $3 million.
 On the other hand, low earners (under $50,000) inherit $60,000.
 And so, the perpetuation of the wealthy gets more so.

 4. Access to Credit May Be Tougher Causing Higher Debt

 Liabilities can depress wealth.
 White families have a higher proportion of their primary resident’s debt at 46% versus 32% for their black peers.
-This mortgage debt is “good debt” because it is associated with an asset that may appreciate.
+This mortgage debt is “good debt” because it is associated with a potentially appreciable asset.
 On the other hand, black families carry more outstanding credit card balances (48%) and education loans (31%) than white families.
-Black families may require more student loans than relying on their savings or that of their families, including extended members.
+Black families may require more student loans than relying on their savings or their families, including extended members.